coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 Let me know you thoughts or suggestion in comment section below.

+## Comon Operations on ArrayList

+### Adding an element in the ArrayList

+When we create an ArrayList Object, we can add an element to the ArrayList using the `add(Object o)` method and `add(int index, Object o)` method.

+Read more and check example Java programs about adding an element to the ArrayList in this blog: [How To Add An Element To ArrayList In Java?](https://coderolls.com/add-element-in-arraylist/)

+### Changing an element of the ArrayList

+When you create an ArrayList objects and add elements to it, some you need to change the element at particular index.
+You can do it using the `set(int index, E element)`.

+Read more and check example Java programs about changing the element of ArrayList in this blogpost: [How To Change An Element In ArrayList?](https://coderolls.com/change-element-in-arraylist/)

+### Removing an element of the ArrayList

+If you want to remove the element from the ArrayList, you can use the remove(Object o) method or remove(int index) method.

+Read more and check example Java program about removing an element from the ArrayList on this blogpost: [How To Remove An Element From An ArrayList?](http://coderolls.com/remove-element-from-arraylist/)

 ### Related articles

 - [How To Add An Element To ArrayList In Java?](https://coderolls.com/add-element-in-arraylist/)